hasanmoudud/geocompr/main.md

-Figure \@ref(fig:contpop) illustrates this flexibility by overlaying circles, whose diameter (set with `cex =`) represent country populations, on a map of the world.
+Figure \@ref(fig:contpop) illustrates this flexibility by overlaying circles, whose diameters (set with `cex =`) represent country populations, on a map of the world.
-A basic version of the map can be created with the following commands (see exercises in section \@ref(ex2) [`02-contplot.R`](https://github.com/Robinlovelace/geocompr/blob/master/code/02-contpop.R) in the book's GitHub repo for details):
+A basic version of the map can be created with the following commands (see exercises at the end of this chapter and the script [`02-contplot.R`](https://github.com/Robinlovelace/geocompr/blob/master/code/02-contpop.R) to create Figure \@ref(fig:contpop)):

 ```r